2 Killed, 5 Injured In Avalanche At Idaho Ski Resort

 Two people were killed and five were injured in an avalanche at an Idaho ski resort on Tuesday.

-The avalanche occurred at about 11 a.m. local time at the Silver Mountain Resort, in the Idaho panhandle town of Kellogg.
+The avalanche occurred at about 11 a.m. local time at the Silver Mountain Resort in the Idaho Panhandle town of Kellogg.
 The Shoshone County Sheriff's Office confirmed the casualties.

-Silver Mountain said its ski patrol and other volunteers responded as soon as they were alerted to the avalanche, and began probing the snow for bodies.
+Silver Mountain said its ski patrol and other volunteers responded as soon as they were alerted to the avalanche and began probing the snow for bodies.

 Earlier, authorities had said that one person had been killed.
 The second fatality was found late in the day.
 The victims' names have not been released.